 There are many types of ball valves, most of which are used to shut off water flow.
 A ball valve features a ball in a socket.
 A cylindrical tube is hollowed out of the center of the ball so that when the tube inside is parallel with its input and output pipes, water flows freely.
 When the ball is rotated 90°, water flow comes to a stop.
 Ball valves are typically controlled by a handle on the outside of the valve, which is parallel with the hollow tube in the ball.

 A check valve stops or keeps the flow of water going in one direction from a flapper inside of the valve.
-This flapper keeps the water from going backwards preventing cross contamination in your plumbing pipes and drinking water.
-They are also used on sump pumps lines to keep the water that is pumped up out of the pit and outside not do drain back down the pipe and back into the pit
+This flapper keeps the water from going backwards, preventing cross contamination in your plumbing pipes and drinking water.
+They are also used in sump pump lines to keep the water that is pumped up out of the pit from draining back into it.

 Pressure Relief Valves

-Pressure relief valves such as the one on a water heater, are emergency safety devices.
-If pressure becomes to great or too low, this pressure relief valves will open and release pressure on this appliance by discharging water or air in or out.
+Pressure relief valves—such as the ones on water heaters—are emergency safety devices.
+If pressure becomes to great or too low, this pressure relief valve will open and release pressure from this appliance by discharging water or air in or out.

 Pressure Reducing Valves

-Pressure reducing valves or PRVs are bell-shaped valves.
+A pressure reducing valves or PRV is a bell-shaped valve.
 This valve is located on the main water line where it enters your home.
 The pressure reducing valve is designed to reduce the pressure coming in from the county or city water main.
 The PRV reduces the force of water that causes strain on your pipes and keeps the water pressure from fluctuating.
 If you hear your pipes knocking around or making loud noises, your pressure reducing valve may need to be replaced.